We take our responsibility to protect the environment very seriously.

 The University was ranked 1st out of 46 universities participating in the Student Barometer (a survey conducted around the world) in the Autumn Wave 2016 for “Eco-friendly attitude”.

 We manage our environmental impacts through the internationally recognised standard ISO14001, which specifies requirements for an effective environmental management system (EMS) covering all activities and sites.
-Our environmental manual sets out how we comply with the standard.
+Our environmental manual sets out the intended outcomes of the EMS and how we ensure compliance with the standard.
+Our environmental planner sets out our objectives, targets and responsibilities.

 We have taken a number of actions on single-use plastics, and have produced a rationale for why we have taken these steps.

-Our Sustainability Policy sets out the aim to minimise our impacts and continually improve environmental performance, and our Sustainability Strategy shows how we will deliver this focused on seven key themes:
+Our Sustainability Policy sets out the aim to minimise our impacts and continually improve environmental performance, and our Sustainability Strategy shows how we will deliver this focused on seven key themes, supporting documentation for the strategy can be found below:

 Education for sustainability